lamiika/fullstack/Timelog.md

 07.10. | 03:27h | 16:00   | 19:59   | 00:32h | Part 5 c
 07.10. | 02:08h | 20:11   | 22:26   | 00:07h | Part 5 d

-The time is calculated by comparing the times between the beginning and the end of the session and subtracting the breaks from the result.
-Total time can be seen at the top of the log and at each parts' title.
+Session time is calculated by comparing the times between the beginning and the end of the session and subtracting the breaks from the result.

 . | 00:00h | :   | 00:00   | 00:00h | Part